THE WAY IN THE SWOLLEN JORDAN

 Joshua 3:1-4 – NKJV

 1 Then Joshua rose early in the morning; and they set out from Acacia Grove and came to the Jordan, he and all the children of Israel, and lodged there before they crossed over.

 2 So it was, after three days, that the officers went through the camp;

 3 and they commanded the people, saying, “When you see the ark of the covenant of the LORD your God, and the priests, the Levites, bearing it, then you shall set out from your place and go after it.

-It is imperative for the children of Israel to fix their eyes on God and follow Him as He leads them step by step through the swollen Jordan into their inheritance so that they may know the way by which they must go (Josh.
+The children of Israel must fix their eyes on God and follow Him as He leads them to step by step through the swollen Jordan into their inheritance so that they may know the way by which they must go (Josh.
 3:4).

-Similarly, it is imperative for you to fix your eyes on the Lord Jesus Christ, the author and finisher of your faith, and follow Him step by step when you are confronted with seemingly overwhelming or insurmountable challenges in life.
+Similarly, you must fix your eyes on the Lord Jesus Christ, the author, and finisher of your faith, and follow Him step by step when you are confronted with seemingly overwhelming or insurmountable challenges in life.

 The Scripture assures us that “The LORD has His way in the whirlwind and in the storm, and the clouds are the dust of His feet.”
 (Nah.
 1:3 NKJV).

 Therefore, you must focus your eyes, incline your ears, and apply your heart to seeing, hearing, and understanding God’s leading through your storm so that you may know the way by which you must go.